-Freely translated it’s ‘little French girl’ (yes..), derived from the French toast ‘croque monsieur’, brought from France by a Porto emigrant when he returned home.
-He adapted it, making it more “Porto-guese”, with fine meats and sausages, and spicy sauce… which in fact is the secret of the best Francesinhas.
+Freely translated it’s ‘little French girl’ (yes…), derived from the French toast ‘croque monsieur’, brought from France by a Porto emigrant when he returned home.
+He adapted it, making it more “Porto-guese”, with fine meats and sausages, and spicy sauce… that’s the secret of the best Francesinhas.

 The sauce’s recipe can be complicated, but it roughly takes tomato sauce, fine herbs, liquors, beer, and chili peppers.
 It has to boil and be poured onto the Francesinha when served, melting the cheese with the bread.
 Francesinha can also have a fried egg on top, and fries alongside.
 This is no regular ‘sandwich’ as you can see by the photo and it’s as healthy as it looks.

 Almost every person in Porto will say “No, I know the best place for a Francesinha!”.
 And it’s probably true.
 I don’t know if Santiago, a café/restaurant in the city centre, is the best, but it’s certainly very good.
 There are other very good ones, such as Bufete Fase (tiny place), Capa Negra (late hours), Cufra, Café Aviz, or Regaleira (original one).